dfelinto/blender-manual/3d_interaction/sketching/converting_to_geometry.rst

    This control let you choose how timing data are used.

    :guilabel:`No Timing`
-      Just create the curve, without any animation data (hence all following options will be hidden)… :guilabel:`Linear`
+      Just create the curve, without any animation data (hence all following options will be hidden)...
+   :guilabel:`Linear`
       The path animation will be a linear one.
    :guilabel:`Original`